waiter rule (social theory)§

 One's true character can be gleaned from how one treats staff or service workers, such as a waiter.
-(Dave Berry)
+(Dave Barry)

 To resort to trickery or devious methods.
 To adjust or manipulate for personal or fraudulent ends.
 To make or get by devious means; finagle.
 (MW)